On Fukaya categories and prequantization bundles: Introduction

-The fundamental difference between the two sorts of invariants is that $\Fuk(\pi_{| \La})$ involves both positive and negative Reeb chords, while $\cA(\La)$ concerns only positive Reeb chords (see e.g. last paragraph of \cite{AJ10}).
-It is well known to experts that this can be elaborated to a map $\cA(\La)-mod \to \Fuk(\pi_{| \La})$, essentially by taking the quotient by the negative Reeb chords, which however is very far from being full and faithful.
-In fact, already when $\dim \base = 2$ and $\base$ is exact, it has a very rich structure, sufficient to encode the Legendrian skein relations \cite{Haiden-skein}.
-Here, however, we are interested in going the reverse direction, and recovering $\Fuk(\pi_{| \La})$ from contact geometry in $W$.
+When $V$ is a jet bundle (rather than a prequantization bundle), then $\cA_\La$ concerns only positive Reeb chords while $\Fuk(\pi_{| \La})$ involves both positive and negative Reeb chords (see e.g. last paragraph of \cite{AJ10}).
+It is well known to experts that this can be elaborated to a map $\Prop(\cA_\La) \to \Fuk(\pi_{| \La})$, essentially by taking the quotient by the negative Reeb chords, which however is very far from being full and faithful.
+In fact, already when $\dim \base = 2$ and $\base$ is exact, said map has a very rich structure, sufficient to encode the Legendrian skein relations \cite{Haiden-skein}.
+Here, however, we are interested in going the reverse direction, and recovering $\Fuk(\pi_{| \La})$ from contact geometry in the prequantization bundle $V$.

-We will {\em not} attempt to recover $\Fuk(\pi_{| \La})$ directly from $\cA(\La)-mod$ alone.
+We will {\em not} attempt to recover $\Fuk(\pi_{| \La})$ directly from $\Prop(\cA_\La)$ alone.
 Instead, we proceed as follows.
 The Reeb flow for the prequantization bundle contact form generates an action of $\R / \Z$ on $V$.
-Note that $\frac{1}{n} \Z \cdot \La$ is the union of $n$ copies of $\La$, and there is an inclusion $\frac{1}{m} \Z \cdot \La \subset \frac{1}{n} \Z \cdot \La$ when $m | n$, and correspondingly a morphism $\cA(\frac{1}{m} \Z \cdot \La) \to \cA(\frac{1}{n} \Z \cdot \La)$.
+Note that $\frac{1}{n} \Z \cdot \La$ is the union of $n$ copies of $\La$, and there is an inclusion $\frac{1}{m} \Z \cdot \La \subset \frac{1}{n} \Z \cdot \La$ when $m | n$, and correspondingly a morphism $\Prop(\cA_{\frac{1}{m} \Z \cdot \La}) \to \Prop(\cA_{\frac{1}{n} \Z \cdot \La})$.

 We will write $\frac{1}{n} \vec \Z$ for the symmetric monoidal category whose objects are elements of $\frac{1}{n} \vec \Z$, monoidal structure is from addition, and morphisms $a \to b$ if $a < b$.
 There are evident maps $\frac{1}{m} \vec \Z \to \frac{1}{n} \vec \Z$ when $m | n$.
 We will say a category has an action of $\frac{1}{n} \vec \Z / \Z$ if it has an action of $\frac{1}{n} \vec \Z$ together with a trivialization of the action of the (not full) subcategory $\Z \subset \frac{1}{n} \vec \Z$.
 We write similarly $\vec \Q$ and $\vec \Q / \Z$.